 Focus area modes tell the camera which part of the image to focus on.
 Focus modes vary a bit by brand.

-Most cameras will have at least these autofocus area modes:
+Most cameras will have at least these autofocus area modes.

 - Dynamic or AF Point Expansion allows the user to choose a single point.
 It will then use the surrounding focal points if the subject moves.
-This is less specific than single point but more custom than the auto area.
+This is less specific than a single point but more custom than the auto area.
 It works well for moving subjects.

 - Tracking autofocus or 3D autofocus allows the user to select the subject.
 It will then track that object as it moves.
 This mode can sometimes fail if the subject leaves the frame or if there isn’t much contrast between the subject and the background.